 Until recently, many people thought vaquitas were mythical creatures as few people had ever seen one.

 Fishing nets have brought these little porpoises to the brink of extinction.
-There are fewer than 30 left and unless urgent action is taken, they will soon be gone forever.
+There are only around 10 left and unless urgent action is taken, they will soon be gone forever.

 IUCN conservation status: Critically endangered